rafzegers/distributed-applications-2021-v2/assignment/cloner_worker_application_requirements.md

 Following processes (not necessarily modules!) are expected to be alive when your application starts:

-* `ClonerWorker.MyRegistry`
+* ~~`ClonerWorker.MyRegistry`~~ => No longer applicable when you work with Tasks.
+You can still use it, but it'd be a bit strange to register your tasks in a Registry.
 * `ClonerWorker.WorkerDynamicSupervisor`
-* n `ClonerWorker.Worker` processes depending on your config.
-You don't need to be able to change the amount of workers at runtime.
+* ~~n `ClonerWorker.Worker` processes depending on your config.
+You don't need to be able to change the amount of workers at runtime.~~ => No longer applicable with Tasks.
+Changing the amount of maximum Tasks at runtime is very easy, though not a requirement.
   * Registers itself in the registry as {:worker, n} where n is a number.
 * `ClonerWorker.Queue`
 * `ClonerWorker.WorkerManager`